odoo/documentation/content/applications/productivity/iot/config/pos.rst

 -  **Scale**: Connect your scale and power it on.

--  **Customer Display**: Connect a monitor to the IoT Box using an HDMI cable.
-You can also access the Customer Display from any other computer by accessing the IoT Box homepage and clicking on the *POS Display* button.
+-  **Customer Display**: Connect a screen to the IoT Box to display the PoS order.
+Please refer to :doc:`/applications/productivity/iot/devices/screen`.

 -  **Payment terminal**: The connection process depends on the terminal, please refer to the :doc:`payment terminals documentation